 So, here’s the (counter-intuitive) recommendation if you want to maximize your new laptop and make it feel AWESOME / ZIPPY for the next several years.
 Note: There is a litttttttle risk and costs involved here.
 But I think its worth it.
 Here goes:

 - Buy your machine with the SMALLEST spinning disk hard drive you can.
 Usually the smallest is 320GB for laptops made.

 - Buy your own SSD.
 Buy the biggest you can afford.
 I have tested several brands, and can only hands-down recommend ONE manufacturer: Samsung.

 Samsung has three “flavors” of SSD disks.
 But, for YOU the mere mortal, there’s only one: The Samsung EVO.
-Here on Amazon it’s $80.99 for the 120GB version.
-(And you can select up to 1TB if you wanted for obviously more money.)
+Here on Amazon it’s $158.00 for the 120GB version.
+A little more for 256 and so on, and you can select up to 1TB if you wanted (obviously for more money.)

 In MOST cases (not all!) these drives come with a cable and software to MIGRATE the hard drive you HAVE onto the new platform.
 Always remember that in most cases, you need to be USING less space than you’re GOING to.
 (Be sure to read the details of your purchase CAREFULLY to ensure that your drive comes with a transfer cable if you want to do this yourself.)

 Anyway.. here’s an example:

 – Your new laptop comes with a 500GB spinning disk hard drive.

 – Its using 20GB of space of that 500GB.

 You can then upgrade to the 120GB SSD because you’re only using 20GB of that space.